dotnet/roslyn-analyzers/src/Microsoft.CodeQuality.Analyzers/Microsoft.CodeQuality.Analyzers.md

 ### Rule description

 In most programming languages there is no default implementation of the equality operator (==) for value types.
 If your programming language supports operator overloads, you should consider implementing the equality operator.
-Its behavior should be identical to that of Equals
+Its behavior should be identical to that of Equals.

 ## [CA2234](https://docs.microsoft.com/visualstudio/code-quality/ca2234): Pass system uri objects instead of strings